 It is possible for the high school grade and UConn grade to differ.
-UConn ECE grades must follow the standards of the specific UConn department providing the credit.
+UConn grades must follow the standards of the specific UConn department providing the credit.
 For example, the UConn grade may reflect how the University department weighs the mid-term and final exams as a percentage of a student’s course grade, whereas the high school grading system may reflect different criteria for assessment.
 It is to everyone’s advantage for such differences to be transparent in the course syllabus.

 If circumstances warrant two different grades for a Student, the high school grade should appear on the high school transcript and the UConn grade should be entered into the University’s Student Administration System.
 The UConn grade will appear on a Student’s official UConn transcript, listed on the non-degree portion.
-For credit transfer purposes, all UConn ECE courses on a high school transcript must include a UConn designation.
+For credit transfer purposes, all UConn courses on a high school transcript must include a UConn designation.

 Sequential Course Policy